fwielstra/fwielstra.github.io/_drafts/dialogflow.md

 ## Entities

 This key word is known as an [Entity](https://dialogflow.com/docs/entities) in Dialogflow.
 By default, there are a number of built-in Entities, known as System Entities.
 These are for example numbers, dates, durations, locations, genres, flight numbers, etc. When defining your Intent's Training Phrases, Dialogflow will automatically start highlighting System Entities it recognises already.
-If it doesn't automatically recognise the entitiy, you can double-click it and tell Dialogflow to interpret that phrase as one of its built0in system entities.
+If it doesn't automatically recognise the entitiy, you can double-click it and tell Dialogflow to interpret that phrase as one of its builtin system entities.

 ![System entities](dialogflow/entities.png)